project-oak/oak/oak_channel/SPEC.md

 If any of these validations fail the recipient MUST treat the message as
 invalid:

-- If the recipient is the service it MUST send a corresponding response for the invocation indicating an error
+- if the recipient is the service it MUST send a corresponding response for the invocation indicating an error
-- If the recipient is the client it MUST discard the message and treat it as a failed invocation
+- if the recipient is the client it MUST discard the message and treat it as a failed invocation

 The recipent MAY start parsing a message before fully receiving all of its